Moonlighthiker/litterbox/README.md

 # litterbox
-A sandbox for coding kitties.
+A little sandbox for coding kitties.